AdMoR/admor.github.io/_posts/2021-12-30-Generating shapes with neural nets.markdown

 ```

 Additionally in order to have a more stable optimization process, some data augmentation are used : random crop, perspective, jitters.

+The logic for the code can be found [here](https://github.com/AdMoR/neural-styles/blob/master/svg_neuron_optim.py).

 #### Some results